16 Five Senses Activities + 30 5 Senses Books

 Handa’s Noisy Night by Eileen Browne

-Two friends have a sleepover and Hana hears lots of strange sounds — snorts, chattering, rattling, and more.
+Two friends have a sleepover and Hana hears lots of strange sounds — snorts, chattering, rattling, and more– and she uses her 5 senses to guess what is making the sounds.
 Handa’s friend, Akeyo, explains that it’s just the grown-ups being noisy.
-We know from the illustrations that the noises are African animals outside.
-Beautiful, colorful illustrations and a clever plot that showcases African animals.
+We know from the illustrations that the noises are from African animals outside.

 Taste buds in the mouth, mostly on the tongue, chemically react with taste receptor cells.
 Humans can distinguish between five basic tastes: sweet, sour, salty, bitter, and umami.